lvyihongning/Influenza-associated-mortality-data/README.md

-Estimating mortality associated with seasonal influenza among adults aged 65 years and above in China from 2011-2016: A systematic review and model analysis
+Influenza-associated-mortality-data
-Kaige Dong, Hui Gong, Guangjie Zhong, Xiaowei Deng, Yuyang Tian, Minghan Wang, Hongjie Yu†, Juan Yang*† †These authors jointly supervised this work.
+===
-*Correspondence: Juan Yang, yangjuan@fudan.edu.cn
+This is a dataset of the influenza-associated mortality among older adults aged 65 years and above and relatived variables, including demography, economics, meteorology, health service, and influenza virus activity data.